Letters of Evaluation

 The best time to ask an instructor for a letter of reference is the middle of the semester, as their workload is often heavier at the start and end of the semester.

 Prepare for your meeting by creating a short list of important events that have taken place in your life.
 Bring a copy of your resume or curriculum vitae to give to your letter writer and assist them with composing the letter of reference.
 A copy of your personal statement is a nice addition to add to the other documents that you are providing your letter writer.
 Place all of the documents that you are providing your letter writer in a folder with your name on the front and the desired due date.
 Due dates are important as they allow you to follow up directly with your letter writer after the date has passed.

 Most letter writers also like to have a short autobiography to learn more about your past and how you came to the decision of a Health Professional career.
 Your short autobiography is an excellent starting point for your longer autobiography needed in your Health Professions file.
 To learn more about composing an autobiography, please visit our helpful guide.

 During your meeting with your letter writer, inform them about your desire to enter into a Health Professional program and what makes you a good candidate.
 They will often address this in their letter and thus greatly strengthen your evaluation.

-The Health Professions Advising office has a Reference Request Guide and Form to provide to each of your letter writers.
+The Health Professions Advising office has a Reference Request Guide to provide to each of your letter writers.
 The letter of evaluation guideline provides your letter writer with: where to send your letter to, what items to include in your letter and how to address your letter.
-Please provide the form above to each of your letter writers and request that they submit the reference request form (page 2) with your letter of evaluation.

 Following up with your letter writer: